Bob Menendez: Tenure

-U.S. Senate (2006–present)
+U.S. Senate (2006–2024)

-In January 2006, Governor Jon Corzine appointed Menendez to fill the remaining year in Corzine's Senate term from which Corzine resigned upon being elected governor of New Jersey the previous month.
-While several other people had been mentioned, Menendez was the early favorite among pundits for Governor-elect Corzine's choice.
+In January 2006, Governor Jon Corzine appointed Menendez to fill the remaining year in Corzine's Senate term, from which Corzine resigned after being elected governor of New Jersey two months before.
+While several others had been mentioned, Menendez was the early favorite among pundits for Governor-elect Corzine's choice.
 Corzine's decision to appoint Menendez got the support of several Latino groups, including the National Association of Latino Elected and Appointed Officials.
 Menendez was the sixth Latino to serve in the United States Senate.